buoncubi/latex_presentation_template/README.md

  - *presentation template.tex* is the main project file and contains the actual presentation (see the comments here for more!)

 # check and update last changes
 see AIRO 2016 presentation.
-Not up to date
+Not up to date:
  - title conference
  - toc frame hearder
  - facilities